texastribune/scuole-data/README.md

 # scuole-data

-A repository of data sets used in the [scuole](https://github.com/texastribune/scuole) project.
-When updating the [scuole](https://github.com/texastribune/scuole) database, this is where you download, clean and save the data.
-The scripts found in [scuole](https://github.com/texastribune/scuole) will then upload each dataset directly from this folder into the database.
+This repository contains data sets used in the [scuole](https://github.com/texastribune/scuole) project.

-Before you start the update process in the [scuole](https://github.com/texastribune/scuole), make sure all of the data files needed for the update are clean and ready to go.
+The instructions below guide you through the process of retrieving and cleaning the requisite data files before you start the update process in the [scuole](https://github.com/texastribune/scuole).

+Data should be updated according to the following timeline:
-We try to update every year in January after the latest TAPR data is released at the end of the previous year.
-However, some data, like cohorts data, are updated much earlier in the year so you can update that data independently from the rest of the database.
+* January after the latest TAPR data is released at the end of the previous year
+* May after 8th Grade Cohort data is published
+* At other regular intervals to ensure AskTed directory info is updated (though this should be automated)

+You can update these data independently from each other, provided you follow the instructions in [scuole](https://github.com/texastribune/scuole) in sequence.

+As you proceed through these steps, please update the vintage of each dataset in the [schools data catalog (see the columns with the Schools Explorer header)](https://docs.google.com/spreadsheets/d/1gsUuhcZF7NiPQ225jX4W68pxwZLbcMwCa-OIYPhVOt0/edit?gid=0#gid=0).
+As of January 2025, most data in this repo was last updated mid-2023.

 ## District boundaries and campus coordinates